skippyr/graffiti/README.md

 You do not need to reset your styles in the end of the string, as Graffiti automatically does it for you if detects that you have used a style.

-Old terminal emulators, have limited capabilities when rendering fonts and colors.
+Old terminal emulators have limited capabilities when rendering fonts and colors.
 If you want your program to support them, avoid using bold and italic, and prefer to use only colors of the 3 bits palette.

 ### Example